lindensmith/datashift/README.markdown

 	DataShift::load_tasks if(Rails.env.development?)

-Using the Thor command line applications is preferred over rake.
+Using the Thor command line applications is preferred over rake, and the rake commands are gradually being converted.
 To use the Thor command line applications, create a high level '.thor' file - e.g 'mysite.thor' - in your applications root directory

 Edit the file and add the following to pull in the thor commands :
 ```ruby